Bad Boys Blue: 2000s

 In 2005, McInerney and Thomas split under less than amicable circumstances.
-Thomas went on to form an all-American version of Bad Boys Blue with former member McCoy and new lead singer (no relation), and they were said to be working on a new release, with McCoy being the trio's producer.
+Thomas formed an all-American version of Bad Boys Blue with former member McCoy and new lead singer (no relation), and they were said to be working on a new release, with McCoy being the trio's producer.
 Thomas' formation of the band was named "The Real Bad Boys Blue".
 Their shows were based on the full playback including original music produced by original producers, lead vocals by McInerney and backing vocals by studio session singers.

 McInerney kept performing as Bad Boys Blue; at first he performed solo with a live group and backing singers but in the following year he was joined by Carlos Ferreira (born 11 April 1969 in Mozambique), and this presently UK-based duo set out to work on a new album, with the French producers MS Project.

 Trevor Taylor, the original lead singer of Bad Boys Blue, died of a heart attack in his home in Cologne on 19 January 2008 at the age of 50.

 Bad Boys Blue, in May 2008, released a brand new album called Heart & Soul with 13 new original songs.
 The album was supported by the release of two maxi-singles: "Still in Love" and "Queen of My Dreams".
 In May 2009, this formation resumed cooperation with its original label, Coconut Music, in addition to working with its current production team.

 The Real Bad Boys Blue, in June 2008, experienced significant changes in personnel.
 This formation was essentially split in two when Herb McCoy left the group to continue performing solo, but under his own name, using his own versions of some Bad Boys Blue songs.
 At the same time, Kevin McCoy became the new lead singer of the remaining duo, and a new member, Jeremy Cummins, was added to this group's line-up.
 This version of the group completed recording of several brand new tracks, all penned and sung by McCoy.

 On 19 June 2009, Coconut Music/Sony Music released a special remix album titled Rarities Remixed.
 The album contained modern remixes of some hit singles and album tracks.

 On 21 July 2009, Andrew Thomas died in Cologne at the age of 63.
 John McInerney is now the only member alive from the original line-up of Bad Boys Blue.

 On 30 October 2009, Coconut Music/Sony BMG released a special compilation titled Unforgettable, which was dedicated to both Taylor and Thomas.